Monviech/os-caddy-plugin/README.md

 - `Enable` this new entry.
 - `Reverse Proxy Domain` - Select the domain you have created in `Reverse Proxy Domains`.
 - `Reverse Proxy Subdomain` (advanced) - Leave this on `None`.
 It is not needed without having a wildcard certificate, or a `*.example.com` Domain.
-- `Handle Type` (advanced) - `Handle` of `Handle Path` can be chosen.
-If in doubt, always use `Handle` the most common option. `Handle Path` is used to strip the handle path from the URI.
+- `Handle Type` (advanced) - `Handle` or `Handle Path` can be chosen.
+If in doubt, always use `Handle`, the most common option. `Handle Path` is used to strip the handle path from the URI.
 For example if you have example.com/opnsense internally, but want to call it with just example.com externally.
 - `Handle Path` (advanced) - Leave this empty if you want to create a catch all location.
-The catch all will always be generated at the last spot of the Caddyfile.
-That means, you can create multiple Handle entries, and have each of them point at different locations like `/foo/*` or `/foo/bar/*` or `/foo*` or `*foo`
+You can create multiple Handle entries, and have each of them point at different locations like `/foo/*` or `/foo/bar/*` or `/foo*` or `*foo`
 - `Backend Server Domain` - Should be an internal domain name or an IP Address of the Backend Server that should receive the traffic of the `Reverse Proxy Domain`.
 - `Backend Server Port` (advanced) - Should be the port the Backend Server listens on.
 This can be left empty to use Caddy default ports 80 and 443.
 - `TLS` (advanced) - If your Backend Server only accepts HTTPS, enable this option.
 If the Backend Server has a globally trusted certificate, this is all you need.